 Affectionately known as the Jewel of St. Cloud, this 21 acre flower wonderland located on the banks of the Mississippi River is a must-see in St. Cloud.
 Munsinger and Clemens gardens boast quaint cobbled walking paths, stunning, ornate water features, upscale landscaping art, and a huge variety of different types of plant life.
 There is no cost to come wander the paths, so plan a day-date, pack a picnic, or even go to get your own planting inspiration with a trip to Munsinger Clemens Gardens.
 BONUS: Wander down the river to see the St. Cloud State Dam & Riverside Park – all in one place!

-On a hot summer day, there is nothing more refreshing than splashing in fountains, pools, and other water features!
-Greater St. Cloud has several of these splash pads and wading pools available to enjoy for no fee (with the exception of one).
-So grab your floaties, your SPF 50 and your swimsuit for an afternoon of cooling down and having a great time, Check out the full list of wading pools and splash pads in St. Cloud here.
+On a hot summer day, there is nothing more refreshing than splashing around in water features!
+Greater St. Cloud has several of these splash pads available to enjoy for no fee.
+So grab your friends, your SPF 50 and your swimsuit for an afternoon of cooling down and having a great time, Check out the full list of splash pads in St. Cloud here.

 This one seems obvious, but you might not realize how much our area parks really do have to offer.
 Take the Sauk Rapids Municipal Park – did you know that’s home to one of the coolest photo ops in the area, under the Highway 15 Bridge of Hope?
 And there’s Hester Park, where you will find granite paths, staircases and bridges that are very stroll-worthy.
 Don’t forget Wilson Park, home to a gorgeous artist-commissioned mosaic wall on the side of the shelter.
 Plus, the activities you can do at these parks are endless!
 Check out the disc golf course at Riverside Park for an afternoon of fun.
 Or enjoy the running paths around Eastman Park at Lake George for the perfect workout!
 Find more information on area parks below: